Illinois high school girls basketball polls

 |10.

-Others receiving votes: Altamont 9, Centralia Christ Our Rock 8, Annawan 3, Concord Triopia 1.
+Others receiving votes: Centralia Christ Our Rock 5, Gardner-South Wilmington 4, Brimfield 3, Concord Triopia 3, Dakota 1.

 Comments